lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 There are several ways to infer trees from sequences, here I categorise them in three groups.
 These methods and other key concepts in modern day phylogenetics are excellently reviewed in @Kapli2020.
 Almost all methods involve aligning sequences ---often amino acid sequences--- to each other.
+These alignments of multiple sequences are called Multiple Sequence Alignments or MSAs.
-All methods then use synapomorphies ---shared differences--- to group sequences together.
+All methods then use synapomorphies in these MSAs ---shared differences--- to group sequences together.
 The first group of methods is the simplest: Neighbour Joining (NJ).
-NJ methods create a distance matrix from this alignment, and a tree from this distance matrix.
+NJ methods create a distance matrix from this MSA, and a tree from this distance matrix.
 NJ methods are akin to hierarchical clustering methods and incredibly efficient.
 The method is however not very robust for sequences that are more divergent from the majority of the data or when sequences are distantly related.
 Consequently, NJ is rarely used and not considered a state-of-the-art method in most use-cases.
 The second group of methods concerns Maximum Likelihood tree inference (ML).
-These methods do not infer distance matrices, but infer trees directly from the sequence alignment.
+These methods do not infer distance matrices, but infer trees directly from the MSA.
-Then it calculates the likelihood of this tree (a hypothesis) given the alignment (the data).
+Then it calculates the likelihood of this tree (a hypothesis) given the MSA (the data).
 This likelihood is calculated given a certain model of evolution [@Sullivan2005; @Felsenstein2004].
 Next, ML methods search through a virtual space of possible trees (tree space), and returns the tree with the best likelihood.
 A third group builds forth on the advances of ML tree inference but within a Bayesian framework of statistics.
 I consider Bayesian approaches too advanced for the audience that this workflow is aimed at, hence I won't discuss them or include them in the workflow.
 In the workflow presented here, I use ML tree inference with IQTree [@Nguyen2015].
-One of the main advantages of IQtree is that it includes software to find an appropriate model of evolution given an input alignment [@Kalyaanamoorthy2017].
+One of the main advantages of IQtree is that it includes software to find an appropriate model of evolution given an input MSA [@Kalyaanamoorthy2017].

 ## Availability

 This remainder of this chapter summarises relevant data and software, my design considerations in making this workflow, and finally three use cases of the _Azolla_ lab.
-This workflow includes gathering data from the 1kP project [@Leebens-Mack2019], alignment of protein sequences, trimming of this alignment and tree inference via frequentist methods.
+This workflow includes gathering data from the 1kP project [@Leebens-Mack2019], MSA of protein sequences, trimming of this MSA and tree inference via frequentist methods.
 Additionally, several examples of the workflow in practice are included to demonstrate its application in tackling biological questions of the _Azolla_ lab.
 This workflow is openly available and usable under a Creative Commons License at [GitHub.com/lauralwd/lauras_phylogeny_wf](https://github.com/lauralwd/lauras_phylogeny_wf)